ISIOT-ECI/Lab1-mqtt-messaging/README.md

 #### Microcontroller Software
 - The manifacturing process should be ON by default.
 - The microcontroller must publish, every 2 seconds, the light and temperature readings in a topic on the MQTT broker.
 - The requests for stopping or resuming the manufacturing process will be posted as a message on another topic on the MQTT broker.
 Therefore, the microcontroller should be subscribed to such topic, and continiously check for new messages.
+In this prototype, the effect of receiving a STOP or RESUME message is simply turning OFF and ON the LED.

 ### Device B - Remote monitoring and control: